hsk81/yeoman-generator-dizmo/README.md

 ```
 Or you can simply drop a library into the `src/lib/` sub-directory and reference it accordingly via a corresponding `<script>` tag in the `index.html` markup.

+## Troubleshooting/FAQ

+### Did I forget to run `npm install`?

+If `npm install` is *not* run before attempting to build a dizmo, then a message similar to the one below might be produced:
+{code}
+error Darwin 13.4.0
+error argv "/usr/local/bin/node" "/usr/local/bin/npm" "run" "make"
+error node v4.2.6
+error npm  v3.8.1
+error code ELIFECYCLE
+error MyDizmo@0.0.0 make: `node ./node_modules/gulp/bin/gulp.js`
+error Exit status 1
+error Failed at the MyDizmo@0.0.0 make script 'node ./node_modules/gulp/bin/gulp.js'.
+{code}

+In such a case just run `npm install` to ensure that all the required dependencies get installed locally.

 ## License

  © 2016 [dizmo AG, Switzerland](http://dizmo.com/)